 Our fleet of purpose-built cruise vessels offer comfortable seating and unobstructed views, immersing you into the breathtaking landscape that the Eastern Kimberley is renowned for.
 Our team’s passion and knowledge, together with our fantastic products have earned us the Holy Grail for any tour company – a five star rating and Certificate of Excellence on TripAdvisor.

 Whether you’re spotting for wildlife during one of our cruises, hiring a dinghy and throwing in a line, drifting across the water on a stand-up paddle board, or soaking in the magic of an East Kimberley sunset, you’ll experience the heart and soul of Lake Argyle with us, Lake Argyle Cruises!

 Dress ‘Kimberley casual’ – shorts, t-shirt and sandals.
-Don’t forget your hat, sunscreen, camera, towel and swimwear.
+Don’t forget your hat, sunscreen, camera and binoculars!
 If you are sensitive to the cold, bring a light jacket to wear while we are motoring.
+Wear your swimwear and pack a towel for your swim at the end of the cruise.
 Warm clothing may be required from June to August.

 “My partner and my son and I went on the Morning Cruise with Lake Argyle Cruises.
 I would highly recommend it!

 This cruise is a beautiful way to see Lake Argyle.
 We saw rock wallabies, fresh water crocodiles and fed archer fish by hand.
 My partner and son had a swim in the lake too, at one of the deepest and bluest parts.
 It was just stunning (too cold for me though)!